Marvel Comics in the 1960s REDUX

 Marvel Comics in the 1960s offers an amazing capsule look at the era and, honestly, allowed me to reflect on my memories of Marvel in the 1960s.
 Ironically, my experience with "Marvel in the 1960s" actually occurred in the 1980s.

 Beware, a stream of semi-consciousness is about to follow.

 On 7-11's and Spider-Men

-There was something really odd about that early 1960s Spider-Man tale.
-Sure, I could easily tell, even at a young age, that the writing was juvenile.
-The Spider-Man in this issue was hardly the Spider-Man I had read as an even younger child in the late 1970s.
-The writing of Stan Lee and the off-the-wall weird art of Steve Ditko allowed this "kiddie" book stand out.
+There was something odd about that early 1960s Spider-Man tale.
+Sure, I could quickly tell, even at a young age, that the writing was juvenile.
+In this issue, the Spider-Man was hardly the Spider-Man I had read as an even younger child in the late 1970s.
+The writing of Stan Lee and the off-the-wall weird art of Steve Ditko allowed this "kiddie" book to stand out.

-Spider-Man did not hit the stride he would in the late 1960s and he was about 12 years away from falling into mid-1970s formula.
-Just as I was growing as a child, Peter Parker was growing into Spider-Man and Lee and Ditko were growing into the creators of what was soon to be one of the top three iconic heroes of all-time.
+Spider-Man did not hit the stride he attained in the late 1960s, and he was about 12 years away from falling into the mid-1970s formula.
+Just as I was growing as a child, Peter Parker was growing into Spider-Man, and Lee and Ditko were evolving into the creators of what was soon to be one of the top three iconic heroes of all-time.
 (The other two being the distinguished competition's Batman and Superman)